Low Website Conversions? Your UX

 fixing ux user experience

 A user behavior study is another essential aspect of UX analysis.
 It involves analyzing how users interact with your website – where they click, how long they stay, and what pages they visit.
-This helps in determining what aspects of your website are driving engagement and which parts are causing frustration or confusion.
+This helps determine which aspects of your website are driving engagement and which are causing frustration or confusion.

 Navigation layout assessment involves a systematic review of your website’s structure.
 It identifies bottlenecks in the user journey, which can lead to user frustration and abandonment.
 A well-structured, intuitive navigation layout can significantly enhance the user experience, leading to higher conversion rates.